 I’m not telling you anything new when I say that this holiday season is a bit unique—maybe not as unique (or uniquely bad) as last year, but certainly a time without precedent in my memory.

-First of all, it seems like the holiday shopping season got started in August, and Black Friday and Cyber Monday started weeks in advance (read our recent Tech Essentials on the subject).
+First of all, it seems like the holiday shopping season got started in August, and Black Friday and Cyber Monday started weeks in advance.
 By now, we all know the reasons why—supply chain shortages, companies eager to nab every remaining stimulus dollar out there, etc. The retail numbers bear this out, as so much shopping was done prior to the actual Black Friday that the sales day itself was rather lackluster.

 Add to this the facts that we’re seeing once-in-a-generation levels of inflation, a lack of fun gifts (where’s 2021’s versions of the snuggie or baby yoda merch?) and products without many cool, new features (what does the iPhone 13 do that the 12 doesn’t exactly?).
 It’s not too hard to see why so many people are forgoing gifts entirely this year.
 According to one report, 11.5% of Americans (a record) are not buying gifts this season.
 Bah Humbug!